Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Roasted malt aromas and flavors including cocoa are acceptable at low levels.
 A very low level of malt sweetness may be present and balanced by acidity from Lactobacillus.

 Fermentation Characteristics: Brettanomyces-produced aromas and flavors should be absent or very low.
-Fruity-estery, cherry or green apple aroma and flavor is apparent.
-Overall flavor is characterized by low to high lactic sourness.
-Some versions may express very low to low acetic sourness and aroma.
+Fruity esters expressed as cherry or green apple attributes are apparent.
+Overall flavor of Oud Bruin is fundamentally characterized by low to high lactic sourness.
+Many versions express very low to medium acetic sourness and aroma; acetic sourness may also be absent.

 Body: Low to medium-low with a refreshing mouthfeel